ykadosh/truchet.js/docs/src/content/docs.md

 **Truchet.js** is a tiny library for performantly rendering tile patterns using JavaScript.
-You control which tile is rendered, when it is rendered, and how, by passing around lists of props which are used by the library to determine whether a change has been made, and a re-render is due.
+You control which tile is rendered, when, and how, by passing around lists of props which are used by the library to determine whether a change has been made, and a re-render is due.

 ## Installation